jimmckeeth/Delphi-on-Linux-Setup/README.md

   * Ubuntu 22.04
   * Ubuntu 24.04
   * Kali Linux Rolling 2.6.3.0
-  * Debian 13 (trixie) - Requires a manual curl install first: `sudo apt install curl -y`
+  * Debian 13 (trixie)
   * Pengwin (WSL)
 * Fedora bassed
   * Fedora Linux 42
   * Fedora Remix for WSL
   * Rocky Linux 9.6 (Blue Onyx)
   * Alma Linux 9.6 (Safe Margay)
+  * RHEL 10
   * Oracle Linux Server 9.5
 * Other
+  * Arch Linux (WSL) - *🧪 experimental*
-  * Steam OS 3.7.17 (Arch based) - *experimental* with partial support.
+  * Steam OS 3.7.17 (Arch based) - *🧪 experimental* with partial support.
 The SDK import misses some libraries, so if build against a different SDK then I was able to run it on Steam OS.
 If you can track down the issues then please file an issue or PR.

-I wasn't able to log into my Red Hat account to get the latest RHEL, but it is also Fedora based so it *should be fine*.

 See the [Official Platform Support list](https://docwiki.embarcadero.com/PlatformStatus/en/Main_Page).